Web-site Navigation:

 1. Who are the Ghobadian family?

-Since then, The Family has maintained a presence in the region and also in the capital, Tehran, where an Avenue was named after them in recognition of their contribution to the region.
+The Family has been influential in post-revolutionary Iran and continues to maintain a presence in the capital, Tehran, where an Avenue was named after them in recognition of their contribution to the country.
 A modern family tree can be found here.

 2. Where is Kermanshah?